California judge delays enforcement of part of new bacon law

 Pork producers and suppliers remain subject to enforcement if they violate square-footage requirements that went into effect on Jan.
 1, the department said.

-Rebecca Cary, senior staff attorney at the the Humane Society of the United States, which supported Prop.
-12, decried business groups seeking to overturn or delay a law that prevents cruelty to animals.
+Rebecca Cary, senior staff attorney at the the Humane Society of the United States, which supported Proposition 12, decried business groups seeking to overturn or delay a law that prevents cruelty to animals.

 “This order means that pork producers who were hoping to continue to confine mother pigs in cages so small they’re unable even to turn and then sell meat from those animals in California have lost yet again,” Cary said in a statement Tuesday.